 It will leave you tired and alleviate the chances of getting stuck with AMS badly with an already un-acclimatized body.
 Any major medical help required will only be available in Leh.

 Pangong Tso is an inner line region in Ladakh.
 It requires you to have an Inner Line Permit to travel to it, which can be stamped or authorized in Leh only after paying the required fees for them.

 Finally, you will need a Leh based taxi to travel to Pangong Tso as outside Leh rented taxis or self-drive cars are not allowed for sightseeing in Ladakh.
 Similarly, you cannot take an outside rented bike to Pangong Tso as well.

 Hence, first go to Leh, rest for a day and then travel to Nubra Valley first to get your body acclimatized.
 Then travel to Pangong Tso for an overnight stay.
 This way you reduce the chances of getting hit with AMS and have other required things including permits & taxis in the order as well.

 Q26.
 Is there any map of Leh Ladakh?

-Yes, there exist DoW Maps of Ladakh which has been created to give you the details on places, distances, important monasteries, mountain passes, lakes etc. in entire Ladakh covering Nubra Valley, Sham Valley, Pangong Tso, Tso Moriri, Hanle and other parts of Changthang Valley.
+Yes, there exist DoW Maps of Ladakh which I created to give you the details on places, distances, important monasteries, mountain passes, lakes, etc. in entire Ladakh covering Nubra Valley, Sham Valley, Pangong Tso, Tso Moriri, Hanle and other parts of Changthang Valley.

-The map also helps you get an idea on the fuel availability in entire Ladakh region, road difficulty level along with which type of car you might need to cover a particular stretch (a bit outdated maybe), list of ATMs in Ladakh.
-You must note that though Black Diesel/Petrol is available in certain villages, the quality of such fuel is compromised and shall only be considered in worst case scenarios.
+The map also helps you get an idea of the fuel availability in the entire Ladakh region, road difficulty level along with which type of car you might need to cover a particular stretch (a bit outdated maybe), list of ATMs in Ladakh.
+You must note that though Black Diesel/Petrol is available in certain villages, the quality of such fuel is compromised and shall only be considered in worst-case scenarios.

 Q27.
 Can I cross Rohtang Pass on Tuesday?